 Fortunately, I wasn’t that greedy to add Teddy Bear Toast.
 It sounded and looked rather fitting to Pooh Corner but we preferred a more proper meal.

 Both the toasties and the quiche came in generous portions and were tasty.
 Our tea from cream tea was served in Pooh-shaped teapots and the scone was delicious.
 So far so good!
 The honeycomb ice cream was good too and locally sourced, but this was a lot sweeter and richer than I would’ve liked… Maybe it couldn’t be quite the same as Welsh honeycomb..?
 So hunting for honeycomb ice cream will still need to go on…

 After we all enjoyed our much-needed, tasty lunch, I had a quick look inside the tea room.
 All sorts of Winnie-the-Pooh merchandise were available, as well as a small museum about the Winnie-the-Pooh stories and the life of A. A. Milne, E. H. Shepard and Christopher Robin.

 It might be less busy now as more people resumed travelling abroad rather than staycationing, but I think if you want to eat and drink at Pooh Corner, it’s still better to book a table.
+(Updated on 30/3/2023: the tearoom no longer takes regular table reservations.
+Afternoon teas need pre-booking by phone).
 On a subsequent visit to Hartfield in October, I wondered about having lunch here only to find a long queue outside the building.
 On top of Winnie-the-Pooh fans wanting to do Pooh things (that’s me), Pooh Corner has a really nice ambience to come with families for a day out.
 It was a honeypot, full of the sweetest honey available in the Ashdown Forest area.

 Pooh Corner Information